In the News:

 Susan Calloway Gallery, "The Landscape Now", Georgetown, Washington, D.C.

-Honorable Mention, The Portrait Society of America, twice
+Honorable Mentions, The Portrait Society of America

 Food Glorious Food" oil paintings in the ZCAF Calendars, Zenith Gallery, Washington, DC